Login

-Caravan Parks in Alice Springs NT
+Caravan Parks and Free Camping in Alice Springs NT

-Other Caravan Parks with post code 870
+Other Caravan Parks and Free Camping with post code 870

 Alice Springs Northern Territory is the second largest town (sometimes incorrectly referred to as a city) in the Northern Territory of Australia.
 Popularly known as "the Alice" or simply "Alice", Alice Springs is situated in the geographic centre of Australia near the southern border of the Northern Territory.
 The site is known as Mparntwe to its traditional inhabitants, the Arrernte, who have lived in the Central Australian desert in and around what is now Alice Springs for more than 50,000 years.
 Alice Springs has a population of 27,481 people which makes up 12 percent of the territory's population.
 Alice averages 576 metres (1,890 ft) above sea level; the town is nearly equidistant from Adelaide and Darwin.